Projects in South Africa

 Health

-The HIV/AIDS outreach project, part of the President's Emergency Plan for AIDS Relief, offers a unique opportunity to play a significant role in the development of South Africa, putting Volunteers at the forefront of the country’s response to the epidemic.
+The HIV/AIDS outreach project, part of the President's Emergency Plan for AIDS Relief (PEPFAR), offers a unique opportunity for Volunteers to play a significant role in the development of South Africa, putting them at the forefront of the country’s response to the epidemic.
 Volunteers are placed in all four provinces to provide HIV/AIDS services at the grassroots level.

 The goal is to help organizations become more effective and sustainable while increasing the provision of HIV/AIDS services to communities in need.
 Volunteers provide advice to non-governmental organizations, local governments, and community-based organizations on how to improve the quality and effectiveness of their programs and services, mentor staff, and introduce or strengthen creative approaches to resource identification and mobilization.